-ArcGIS Desktop is available for download to any Stanford student, staff, faculty, or sponsored affiliate (with a valid SUnet ID), and we are simplifying the process of installing and authorizing the software.
+ArcGIS Desktop and ArcGIS Pro are now available for download to any Stanford student, staff, faculty, or sponsored affiliate (with a valid SUnet ID), and we are simplifying the process of installing and authorizing the software.

 Note: for installation on Stanford affiliated computers only and only to users who possess a valid SUNet ID.
 Software and data provided under this agreement are to be used for instruction, research, and administrative purposes only.
 Use of the licensed programs for profit, private gain, or other commercial use is prohibited.